Module 2

 FT-PREP · Fiona Statement v3 · pre-release audit copy

-What you're listening for: over-claims — lines that overstate NovaTech's history or comfort with the situation.
-Two lines in this draft would not survive a regulator reading.
+Listen for: over-claims — lines that overstate NovaTech's history or comfort.
+Two lines won't survive a regulator reading.

 Press play to enable flagging.